-The density of 50.7 acres per hog was applied to the remaining appropriate land classes in the watershed.
-The EPA SELECT default loading rate for pigs of $1.1 \times 10^{10}$ cfu/day/pig was applied to the feral hog source class (Figure 5-11 Feral hog SELECT results).
+A density of 50.7 acres per hog was applied to the remaining appropriate watershed land classes.
+The EPA SELECT default loading rate for pigs of 1.1×10^{10} cfu/day/pig was applied to the feral hog source class (Figure 5-11 Feral hog SELECT results).